Vishal-1503/qbits-project-1/README.md

 # The Ultimate CLI based CRM
 ------
-## That allows you for basic Data Manipulationa and Visualization in Python
+## This allows you to perform basic Data Manipulation and Visualization in Python

-### Let's start with the tools, and modules used here:
+### Tools and Modules Used:

 #### Modules:
 * sqlite3